Dominic Frisby: Public stunts

-On the House of Commons, “Lockdowns kill more people than Covid”, “Make love not laws” and “Vote Boris Get Carrie”.

 Podcasting

 In January 2007 he started investment podcast Commodity Watch Radio, which was later rebranded to Frisby's Bulls and Bears, and continues today as the Flying Frisby.

 In 2015 he started the Virgin Podcast in collaboration with Virgin.
 Interviewees included strategist Alastair Campbell, Innocent drinks founder, Richard Reed, popular science author, Adam Grant and Nick Wheeler, founder of Charles Tyrwhitt.

 After it was revealed in Lord Ashcroft's biography of Prime Minister David Cameron that he had smoked pot at university with journalist James Delingpole, Frisby invited Delingpole onto the podcast to be interviewed.
 The Guardian published an article “Why is climate champion Richard Branson allowing deniers on a Virgin podcast?” and the podcast was terminated shortly after.